 The objective of mixing is to blend the ingredients into a homogeneous mass and mix the dough to the desired temperature of 28 – 30°C

-The dough tubs should have a thin coating of fat/oil and a light dusting of flour on the inside, to allow for an uninterrupted growth of the sponge during fermentation.
+The dough tubs should have a thin coating of fat/oil and a light dusting of flour on the inside, to allow for uninterrupted growth of the sponge during fermentation.
 It is traditional to use spindle mixers for the dough stage.

 In the fermentation room, the temperature should be controlled between 28 – 30°C and Relative Humidity (RH) should be controlled between 75 – 80%.
 Good circulating air movement is desired, with the fermented sponge and dough tubs, covered with a moist and porous material, to allow the alcohol and carbon dioxide to dissipate into the atmosphere, allowing the sponge and dough expansion to prevent surface drying and skinning.
 Once the recipe has been selected, the most important contributor to a good cracker is the gentle handling of the dough.
 The dough after fermentation should be soft enough to mould easily and firm enough to hold its shape and produce a smooth surface.
-The process machinery and dough should all be at the near the same temperature.
+The process of machinery and dough should all be at the near the same temperature.

 The pre-sheeter’s function is to continuously compact the dough before reduction and rolling to the desired thickness.